 “Some attackers possibly intentionally deploy ransomware after hours, on weekends, or during holidays, to maximize the potential effectiveness of the operation on the assumption that any remediation efforts will be implemented more slowly than they would be during normal work hours.
 In other cases, attackers linked ransomware deployment to user actions,” Vanderlee said.

-“For example, in 2019 incidents at retail and professional services firms, attackers created an Active Directory Group Policy Object to trigger ransomware execution based on user log on and log off.”
+“For example, in 2019 incidents at retail and professional services firms, attackers created an Microsoft Entra ID Group Policy Object to trigger ransomware execution based on user log on and log off.”

 Ransomware began mainly as a problem for consumers, with individual attackers or small groups using relatively basic malware to target individuals.
 Most of this work was done through phishing emails or drive-by downloads on malicious or compromised websites, and those are still two of the dominant infection vectors now that attack groups have moved on to enterprises and government agencies as their main targets of choice.
 While enterprises and other large organizations may be more versed in the threat and have more resources to combat it, they also have more to lose and so they have become much more attractive targets.